Welcome, community partners!

 Not sure if your intern is (or should be) working through our programs or credit options?
 Other questions?
 Get in touch with cas.internships@uvm.edu — we’re happy to help.

-Recruiting Interns at UVM
+Recruiting Interns from UVM

 Are you looking for an intern or small number of interns to work with you ~8-10 hours per week?
 Check out Handshake–UVM’s one-stop-shop for recruiting interns to work with your organization and then read about how best to work with our students: